claireaustin/Hackathon_CanDev2018-10-20/README.md

 1. Build a tool to assess the modified OHI data against **Module 2b (data format/structure)** from the Big data readiness checklists.
 2. Develop an overall pass/fail dataset rating based on assessment results to conclude if the dataset(s) is/are reuseable or not.
 3. Produce an R markdown report containing at least:
-    * Overview or summary of the assessment results.
+    * Overview and summary of the assessment results.
     * Detailed assessment results.
    #### Optional (*in addition* to the above):
 4. Add one or more modules from the Big data readiness checklists to your tool (in addition to module 2b).